NBS asset base bulks 40 percent - The Zimbabwe Mail

 “These deposits acquired were deployed into loans and advances, which grew by 91 percent to $1,1 billion from $585 million in 2020, investments securities, which grew by 141 percent to close at $81 million,” he said.

-During the period under review, the society posted a surplus of $8,5 million.
-Mr Mutumbwa said the results reflect the benefits of investment in product and service enhancements.
+During the period under review, society posted a surplus of $8,5 million.
+Mr. Mutumbwa said the results reflect the benefits of investment in product and service enhancements.

 “Over the years, we have been in transition to becoming a fully digitised financial institution that offers a variety of competitive banking platforms to customers,” he said.